MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 The following are some of the best practices and lessons learned when working with Bedrock:

-* Use the high-level definition repo as application configuration as code.
+* Use the HLD repo as application configuration as code.
-* Use Bedrock Terraform Templates as your declarative infrastructure as code.
+* Use Bedrock Terraform templates as your declarative infrastructure as code.
 * Use existing HLD templates as starting points for your HLD scripts.
-* All operational changes are made by pull request.
+* All operational changes are made by Git PR.
-* Do not publish changes to the cluster by hand or via command-line tools (such as helm or tiller) for any reason as it will break GitOps and the IaC functionality.
+* Do not publish changes to the cluster by hand or via command-line tools (such as kubectl) for any reason, as it will break GitOps and the IaC functionality.
 * Practice container image promotion.
 * Build once and promote to environments via testing gates.
 * Promotion is configured in HLD scripts only.
 * Bedrock supports an organization with multiple operational roles (Devs, SWEng, and so on) where the different roles can use Bedrock for specific operational tasks.
-Repo access permissions can also be used to allow specific roles access through Bedrock.
+Repo access permissions can also be used to allow access for specific roles through Bedrock.

 ## Deployment